 Make sure your resume is available to employers for immediate download.
 After uploading your resume to a search engine, download it once yourself to see how it looks, and make sure it prints out the way you expect it to.
 Don’t include referee’s contact details and only include your essential contact details.

-26. Write some articles about your field
+26. Write some articles about your field of expertise

 If you can, do some writing for a trade journal or other organization.
 If you don’t know of any, write about your field for an online article site like ezinearticles.com.
 Doing so will help build your reputation, give you published credits to refer to on your resume, and help to establish you as an expert in your field.